 Create a custom view with Claude

-You don’t write the SQL or the dashboard by hand.
-You describe what you want to Claude, which authors the queries and the render bundle for you over the Paid MCP server, saves the view to Paid, and lets you preview it before publishing.
+Both kinds are created the same way: you describe what you want to Claude, which writes the queries and the dashboard’s code for you over the Paid MCP server, saves the view to Paid, and lets you preview it before publishing.

 Custom views are experimental.
 Routes, token claims, MCP tools, and the SDK surface may change without notice and are not covered by the v2 backwards-compatibility guarantees.